-Though my priority is to develop pedagogies in communications and critical media studies, I have also taught diversely, in humanities, film, global studies/IDS, and sociology since 2013.
+Though my priority is to develop pedagogies in communications and culture, I have also taught diversely, in humanities, film, global studies/IDS, and sociology since 2013.

-In the current (W2020) term at Trent, I am teaching a first year course, Introduction to Media Studies, a third year course, Mass Media and War, and a fourth year course, Contemporary Topics in Media Studies.
+In Fall 2020, I am teaching Introduction to Media Studies, Introduction to Film: What is Cinema? and a fourth year seminar on Contemporary Topics in Media Studies.
+In Winter 2021, I will be teaching in the Cultural Studies Graduate Program.
 Here you can view my current course outlines.

 Since 2016, I have introduced a number of experiential learning evaluation models at the fourth year level, including peer assessment, peer-review publishing, event organizing, and technology-enhanced learning: